Dear Sales Champ,

 The essential elements of this binding agreement are – delivery terms, negotiated price, warranties by the seller, and buyer’s commitment like payment terms.

-Contracts are also divided as unilateral and bilateral contracts.
+Contracts are also divided into unilateral and bilateral contracts.
 Read the blog to know more about the differences between unilateral and bilateral contracts.

 Amazing benefits of creating sales/business contracts in Revv

-- Create documents from Revv’s vetted and ready-to-use 400+ professional document templates.
-Here is a list of best contract templates that small businesses need
+- Create documents from Revv’s vetted and ready-to-use 1000+ professional document templates.
+Here is a list of the best contract templates that small businesses need

 - Collaborate with users within the document through notes, comments, and tag them with the @mention feature